8ta4/say/DONTREADME.md

 The `devenv.nix` file has got all the scripts you need.

+> Why does this tool mess with my third-party tools when I first run this tool?

+I could've asked you to edit your `.skhdrc` file to make a shortcut for this tool.
+But that would be a hassle.

+And I couldn't do it for you, because that would break [Homebrew's policy](https://docs.brew.sh/Homebrew-and-Python#:~:text=homebrew%20has%20a%20strict%20policy%20never%20to%20write%20stuff%20outside%20of%20the%20brew%20--prefix).

 ## Architecture

 `say` functions as a monolithic macOS background process.
 It's just a `brew install` away, eliminating the need for any additional devices.